Helping children cope

 Losing a job or income affects all members of the family.
-Adults frequently become so preoccupied they forget that tough times have an emotional, as well as a financial, impact on their children.
+Adults can become so preoccupied they forget that tough times have an emotional, as well as a financial, impact on their children.
 Children depend on their parents for emotional security.
 When parents are tense, upset and inattentive, much of this security is gone.

 Reduced income can mean sudden lifestyle changes for the entire family.
 There's less money to spend, so decisions must be made on how to spend what's there.
 It may mean other family members must find jobs.
 There may be less family time.